bayraak/cucina-recepies/pasta/EN/Chicken_Brocoli_Pasta.md

 # Chicken Brocoli Pasta
 - Chicken
-- Alfredo souce
+- Alfredo sauce
 - Broccoli
 - Mozzarella
-- Permzan
+- Parmesan
 - Parsley
 - Butter

 >Chicken and broccoli in butter, a little alfredo sauce to tie and mozzarella.
-Put permazan and parsley on top.
+Put parmasan and parsley on top.